Inventory, 12 ct : 0

 This item was last sold on : 01/18/17

-The Gold raspberry is similar in characteristics to the Red raspberry in all aspects except that it is gold in color with pink hues (which suggests it may have been originally bred from a red raspberry).
+The Gold raspberry has similar characteristics to the Red raspberry in all aspects except that it is gold in color with pink hues.
 It is an aggregate fruit with individual drupelets that are held together by very fine, nearly invisible hairs.
 When picked, the stem and the receptacle of the raspberry stay on the plant, leaving a hollow center within the fruit.
-The Gold raspberry is fuzzy, fragile and extremely sweet with just a subtle hint of tartness.
+The Gold raspberry is fuzzy, fragile and extremely sweet with honeyed apricot tones and just a subtle hint of tartness.
 Once ripe, it has a minimal shelf-life.

 Recipes that include Gold Raspberries.
 One is easiest, three is harder.

 People have spotted Gold Raspberries using the Specialty Produce app for iPhone and Android.